 Hedging: The firm's anti-hedging policy ensures employees maintain the intended exposure to the firm's stock performance.
 In particular, all employees are prohibited from hedging RSUs and shares that are subject to transfer restrictions and, in the case of PMDs, retention shares.
-In addition, executive officers are prohibited from hedging any shares of GS Group that they can freely sell.
-Employees, other than executive officers, may hedge only shares that they can otherwise sell.
-However, no employee may enter into uncovered hedging transactions or "short" any shares of GS Group.
-Employees may only enter into transactions or otherwise make investment decisions with respect to shares of GS Group during applicable "window periods."
+In addition, Executive Officers of GS Group are prohibited from hedging any shares that they can freely sell.
+Employees, other than Executive Officers, may hedge only shares that they can otherwise sell.
+However, no employee may enter into uncovered hedging transactions or sell short any shares.
+Employees may only enter into transactions or otherwise make investment decisions with respect to shares during applicable "window periods".

 Treatment upon Termination or Change-in-Control: As a general matter, delivery schedules are not accelerated, and transfer restrictions are not removed, when an employee leaves the firm.
 The limited exceptions include death and departure for "conflicted employment".
-A change-in-control alone is not sufficient to trigger acceleration of any deliveries or removal of transfer restrictions; only if the change in control is followed within 18 months by a termination of employment by the firm without "cause" or by the employee for "good reason" will delivery and release of transfer restrictions be accelerated.
+A change in control alone is not sufficient to trigger acceleration of any deliveries or removal of transfer restrictions; only if the change in control is followed within 18 months by a termination of employment by the firm without "cause" or by the employee for "good reason" will delivery and release of transfer restrictions be accelerated.